Pegasus Horse Show

 Grouped in classes of three to five athletes, each Pegasus Horse Show participant demonstrated skills he or she practiced during weekly lessons at one of our three chapter locations in Fairfield and Putnam counties.
 Each student earned a show ribbon for accomplishing a particular horsemanship skill exceptionally well.

-Each year, a number of special awards are also given at the show.
-This year, Edye McCaffrey won The Ann Pinkerton Award for Adult Rider of the Year; Maryann Fiebach and Trish White won The Pat Bugg Award for Special Service and Dedication to Pegasus; Anderson da Silva Jr. won The Pegasus Horsemanship Award; Isabel Shaw won the Robert M. Stein Challenge Trophy for Outstanding Rider of the Year; Mandy Jackson won The Peggy & Bill Larned Award for Most Helpful Volunteer; Dasha and Susha Fiebach won The Seth A. Armen Junior Volunteer of the Year Award; Dasha Lipke won The Michele Arnhold Independent Rider Award; and last but not least, Pegasus Farm's Mac-A-Roani won The Libby Bartnick Award for Pegasus Therapy Horse of the Year.
+This year, Alice Stewart won The Ann Pinkerton Award for Adult Rider of the Year; Rose Aglieco won The Pat Bugg Award for Special Service and Dedication to Pegasus; Ryan Hornick won The Pegasus Horsemanship Award; Allyson Schroeder won the Robert M. Stein Challenge Trophy for Outstanding Rider of the Year; Marilyn Platt and Barbara Kurian both won The Peggy & Bill Larned Award for Most Helpful Volunteer; Rhiana Brennan won The Seth A. Armen Junior Volunteer of the Year Award; Phillip Alves won The Michele Arnhold Independent Rider Award; Pegasus Farm's Bo and Sherman both won The Libby Bartnick Award for Pegasus Therapy Horse of the Year and last but not least, Daniel Reilly received a Special Honor as a long time Pegasus friend.

 Thank you to everyone who helped make our Pegasus Horse Show a huge success!
 Below are some photo highlights posted to our Facebook page:

 The 37th Annual Pegasus Horse Show will be a wonderful opportunity for participants to celebrate their accomplishments with family and friends in a fun and welcoming environment.
 We warmly invite you to join us in cheering on our students!